JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Review the basic configuration settings.

 Explanation:
  This virtual machine is to serve as the main server for the lab.
-It will later be promoted to a Domain Controller.
+It will be promoted to a Domain Controller.

 <h2>Configure dc-1 Operating System and Credentials</h2>